|Lecturer||Prof. Dr. Andreas Zell|

 |Cycle||annually during the winter semester|

 The lecture will cover the main principles and models of "deep neural networks", adapted from the textbook "Deep Learning" by Goodfellow, Bengio and Courville.
-These network models are currently top performers in recognition for many machine learning problems, from object recognition, image segmentation, speech recognition, handwriting recognition, to time series analysis.
-They are used for autonomous driving, by internet companies for semantic labeling of image data, and in mobile assistants such as Siri, Cortana, and Google Now.
+These network models are currently top performers in recognition for many machine learning problems, from object recognition, image segmentation, speech recognition, handwriting recognition, to time series analysis of financial data.
+They are used by nearly all car manufacturers for driver assistance systems and autonomous driving, by Internet companies for semantic labeling of image data, and in mobile assistants such as Siri, Cortana, and Google Now.

-After an introduction to the topic, deep neural networks and techniques such as backpropagation are covered; followed by regularization techniques for deep neural networks (which improve their generalization performance on unknown test data).
-This is followed by optimization techniques for training deep neural networks and a chapter on convolutional neural networks (CNNs).
-Further chapters on recurrent networks and autoencoders follow.
-At the end, very recent architectures like transformers, large language models, generative models and applications will be treated.
+After an introduction to the topic, mathematical basics will be covered first: Linear Algebra, Probability, Numerical Foundations, and Fundamentals of Machine Learning.
+Then, deep neural networks and techniques such as backpropagation are covered; followed by regularization techniques for deep neural networks (which improve their generalization performance on unknown test data).
+This is followed by optimization techniques for training deep neural networks and a chapter on so-called Convolutional Neural Networks (CNNs).
+Further chapters on recurrent networks, methodology in practice and an application chapter are planned.
+At the end, specific architectures of deep neural networks will be discussed, e.g. AlexNet, GoogleNet, Yolo, Residual Networks, DenseNet.

-In the exercises, the theoretical knowledge acquired in the lecture will also be deepened by theoretical questions and practical tasks.
-In addition to programming tasks in Python, the deep learning library PyTorch from Facebook will be used.
+In the exercise, the theoretical knowledge acquired in the lecture will also be deepened by solving practical tasks.
+In addition to programming tasks in Python, the deep learning library PyToch from Facebook will be used.

 The lecture is intended for master students!

-Good knowledge of mathematics I - III (linear algebra, statistics, numerics) is required.
+Good knowledge of mathematics (at least "good" in mathematics I - III) is required.

 The material is very extensive and contains many formulas (and too much text on the slides).